 Northeast Ohio’s Leading Experts in Neurotrauma Care

-MetroHealth’s Neurotrauma surgeons are the region’s leading experts in all matters of brain and spine trauma caused by a sudden injury.
+MetroHealth’s Neurotrauma team includes the region’s leading experts in all matters of brain and spine trauma caused by a sudden injury.

 - traumatic brain injuries (TBI)

 - spinal cord injuries (SCI)

 Our Neurotrauma team includes the Departments of Neurological Surgery and Neurology working together with our specialists in MetroHealth’s Level I Adult Trauma Center, the first Level I trauma center for adults in Northeast Ohio, to provide the highest-skilled care after a critical brain or spine injury, from surgery or intensive care treatment through rehabilitation and recovery.

 We also work with MetroHealth’s Comprehensive Stroke Center to care for patients who need interventions or surgery related to traumatic cerebrovascular accidents.